cmcverry/captchaThis/README.md

 # Captcha_This!

-Captcha This! is a fun, interactive web that that uses an image scraper microservice to dynamically create a 4x4 grid of images (essentially, an image captcha) based on a search term entered by a user.
+Captcha This! is a fun, interactive web app that that uses an image scraper microservice to dynamically create a 4x4 grid of images (essentially, an image captcha) based on a search term entered by a user.

 The microservice used by Captcha This! retrieves image URLs from the Bing Image Search API.
 Captcha This! uses the top 15 images from a search query to the microservice.